Microsoft launches Family Safety app for Android and iOS

 In the coming months, Microsoft said that it will add some premium features that will ship as part of its Microsoft 365 Family subscription.
 In the U.S., U.K., Canada, and Australia, subscribers will get access to a new driver safety functionality for those using their phone behind the wheel, and location alerts will allow parents to see when a specific family member arrives or leaves a specified location.

-There are countless other digital wellbeing tools and services out there, including Google’s very own Family Link app for Android, but by tying together mobile, desktop browsing, and video games, Microsoft is pitching Family Safety as a more cohesive cross-platform solution to parents’ concerns.
+There are countless other digital wellbeing tools and services out there, including Google’s very own Family Link app for Android.
+But by tying together mobile, desktop browsing, and video games, Microsoft is pitching Family Safety as a more cohesive cross-platform solution to parents’ concerns.